pfunks/TCTest/test_faq.md

 ## Third Party References and User Links

-PeerHub, BlockTrades, Poloniex, Bittrex, Changelly, Shapeshift.io, Steemit.chat, [Continue list] are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.
+PeerHub, BlockTrades, Poloniex, Bittrex, Changelly, Shapeshift.io, Steemit.chat, SteemTools, AnonSteem, [[[add more here]]] are third party applications/services, and are not owned or maintained by Steemit, Inc. Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.

-All of the links to user posts were created by our users and do not necessarily represent the views of Steemit, Inc. or its management.
+All links to user posts were created by our users and do not necessarily represent the views of Steemit, Inc. or its management.
 Their listing here does not constitute and endorsement or recommendation on behalf of Steemit, Inc.

 Please use the third party tools and content at your own risk.